 Tip: If you’re looking for a great resource full of creative, hands-on math and science, take a look at our Fizz, Pop, Bang: Playful Science and Math ideas.

 To promote an atmosphere where we all feel encouraged to participate, we started off our morning with a quick chat about ‘What do scientists do?’
 I want the children to know they are scientists, and that not knowing the answer, asking questions, trying things out… is all part of what real scientists do.
 A Scientist isn’t someone super clever, who knows all the answers – a scientist is you and me, looking and discovering.

 We had been doing a lot of learning based around the Periodic Table, introducing the children to the system of the table, the names of the elements, and how the elements are used.
 Two really useful resources that they children have loved are:

 The Elements: A Visual Exploration of Every Known Atom in the Universe by Theodore Gray.
 This visual book takes you step by step through the Period Table.
 We found all the pictures really sparked our interest.
 You can’t help but flick through the book, have your attention caught by something that looks amazing, and then you’re into the reading and learning things you never knew.
 It’s great for younger children, even those pre-reading, and had enough information in it for my older daughter too (age 12) to be a good introduction.
 Our edition comes with a pull-out poster, which you can see in the photo above, and which we have been using as a quick reference to our study.
-You can get the book through these affiliate links from Amazon US and Amazon UK.
+You can get the book from Amazon (affiliate link).

 The TED Ed videos of The Periodic Table are a wonderful resource to dip into and we found them a good accompaniment to The Elements book.
 There’s a short video for each element – with a good number of explosions! – along with additional supporting material if you want to dive in deeper.